FCBGP/rpki-rpa-profile/draft-guo-fc-profile.md

 # Introduction

 The Border Gateway Protocol (BGP) {{RFC4271}} was designed with no mechanisms to validate the security of BGP attributes.
-There are two types of BGP security issues, BGP Hijacks and BGP Route Leaks {{RFC7908}}, plagues Internet security.
+There are two types of BGP security issues, BGP Hijacks and BGP Route Leaks {{RFC7908}}, plague Internet security.

 The primary purpose of the Resource Public Key Infrastructure (RPKI) is to improve routing security.
 (See {{RFC6480}} for more information.)
 As part of this system, a mechanism is needed to allow entities to verify that an IP address holder has permitted an AS to advertise a route along the propagation path.
 A Forwarding Commitment (FC) provides this function.

 A Forwarding Commitment (FC) is a digitally signed object through which the issuer (the holder of an Autonomous System identifier), can authorize one or more other Autonomous Systems (ASes) as its upstream ASes or one or more other ASes as its downstream ASes.
-The upstream ASes, or previous ASes, means that the issuer AS can receive BGP route updates from these ASes.
-The downstream ASes, or nexthop ASes, means that the issuer AS would advertise the BGP route to these ASes.
+The upstream ASes, or previous ASes, mean that the issuer AS can receive BGP route updates from these ASes.
+The downstream ASes, or nexthop ASes, mean that the issuer AS would advertise the BGP route to these ASes.

 In this propagation model, it uses a Web of Trust, i.e., the issuer AS trusts its previous ASes and authorizes nexthop ASes to propagate its received routes.
 Then, all nexthop ASes would also accept the routes and proceed to send them to their next hops.
 The relationship among them is the signed FC, which attests that a downstream AS has been selected by the directly linked upstream AS to announce the routes.

-Initially, all ASes on the propagation path should sign one or more FCs independently if it wants to propagate the route to its downstream ASes, and then be able to detect and filter malicious routes (e.g., route leaks and route hijacks).
+Initially, all ASes on the propagation path should sign one or more FCs independently if they want to propagate the route to its downstream ASes, and then be able to detect and filter malicious routes (e.g., route leaks and route hijacks).
 In addition, the FC can also attest that all ASes on a propagation path have received and selected this AS_PATH, which can be certified as a trusted path.

 The FC uses the template for RPKI digitally signed objects {{RFC6488}} for the definition of a Cryptographic Message Syntax (CMS) {{RFC5652}} wrapper for the FC content as well as a generic validation procedure for RPKI signed objects.
 As RPKI certificates issued by the current infrastructure are required to validate FC, we assume the mandatory-to-implement algorithms in {{RFC6485}} or its successor.